AdobeDocs/experience-manager-cloud-service.en/help/trials/headless/create-content.md

    ![Create Content Fragment dialog](assets/create-content/create-content-fragment.png)

-1. In the **Content Fragment model** drop-down, select the Content Fragment model you created previously from the drop-down.
+1. In the **Content Fragment model** drop-down, select the Content Fragment model you created previously.

 1. Add a **Title** for the Content Fragment.